Babes in Toyland (band): 1987–1991: Formation and early years

 Babes in Toyland formed in 1987 after frontwoman Kat Bjelland met drummer Lori Barbero at a friend's barbecue.
 Originally from Woodburn, Oregon and a former resident of San Francisco, Bjelland had moved to Minneapolis to form a band.
 Bjelland was a self-taught guitarist, and at the time Barbero had no experience playing any instruments.
 Bjelland commented: "Hopefully, from being technically inexperienced, you can use your imagination, and play the drums like an instrument instead of just being a beat-keeper.
-And play the bass like you feel it, from your gut, instead of saying, 'Here's my scales.'"
+And play the bass like you feel it, from your gut, instead of saying, 'Here's my scales.
 The band name refers to the eponymous 1903 operetta and alludes to its all-female lineup.
 In its initial formation in 1987, in addition to Bjelland and Barbero, the band included Kris Holetz on bass and singer Cindy Russell.

 Following the departures of Holetz and Russell, it was believed that the band briefly recruited Bjelland's friend and former bandmate, Courtney Love, on bass, as Love claimed to have been "kicked out" of the band.
-However, during a 2015 interview, Bjelland and Barbero refuted this, with Barbero stating: "She lived in my house, and one time I think when we were rehearsing she came down and probably picked up something and tried to play and we were just like, "get out of here."
+However, during a 2015 interview, Bjelland and Barbero refuted this, with Barbero stating: "She lived in my house, and one time I think when we were rehearsing she came down and probably picked up something and tried to play and we were just like, 'get out of here.
 However, Michelle Leon, who was hired as the group's bass player, claimed that she was briefly replaced by Love as bassist shortly after joining.
 After the group rehearsed with Love on "a couple" of occasions, Leon stated Barbero called her and asked her to re-join the band.
-It has been noted that several songs from the Babes In Toyland's debut album shared lyrics and verses with several songs by Hole, most notably Hole's first several singles, including b-sides from "Retard Girl" and "Dicknail".
-(Note: "Fork Down Throat" was performed as a Hole song in 1990 at their second and third shows, and verses from "Swamp Pussy" can be found in Hole's first recorded track, "Turpentine".
+It has been noted that several songs from the Babes In Toyland's debut album shared lyrics and verses with several songs by Hole, most notably Hole's first several singles, including B-sides from "Retard Girl" and "Dicknail".

+"Fork Down Throat" was performed as a Hole song in 1989 at their second and third shows, and verses from "Swamp Pussy" can be found in Hole's first recorded track, "Turpentine".
 Lines such as "spit to see the shine" and "my doll mouth to your deaf ear", which come from some of Hole's first singles, are found scattered in several songs from Spanking Machine as well as Fontanelle.

-Although it is believed that it is possible that Love and Bjelland had written some of these songs/lines together, Bjelland originally wrote the lyrics alone after moving by herself to Minneapolis.)
+Although it is believed that Love and Bjelland may have written some of these songs/lines together, Bjelland originally wrote the lyrics alone after moving by herself to Minneapolis.